mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 However, when a method has a pointer receiver, it can be invoked on a pointer to a value or a value.
-When invoked on a value, it will automatically pass a pointer to the value to the method.
+When invoked on a value, it will automatically use a pointer to the value as the receiver.

 Go convention is that if any method for a type has a pointer receiver, all of them should.